How do you make Energy Efficiency Improvements Visible?

-Consumer demand for energy efficient homes that feature lower energy costs, greater comfort, and other benefits, has been growing steadily during the past decade.
+Consumer demand for energy efficient homes that feature lower energy costs, greater comfort, and other benefits, has been growing steadily during the past 10 years or so.
 The success of energy efficiency programs in markets across the country has contributed to a growing inventory of improved existing homes.
-Yet, it seems that there isn’t a connection currently existing between the energy efficiency program implementer, the real estate community, and the home buyer and seller.
-Energy efficiency programs have not found ways to transmit consistent, standardized data about energy efficiency features in existing homes to the real estate industry so that these features can be taken into account by buyers, appraisers, lenders, and others during the home sales transaction.
+Yet, it seems that there isn’t a connection currently existing between the energy efficiency program implementer, the real estate community, and the home buyers and sellers.
+Energy efficiency programs have not found yet, ways to transmit consistent, standardized data about energy efficiency features in existing homes to the real estate industry so that these features can be taken into account by buyers, appraisers, lenders, and others during the home sales transaction.
 A property owner could benefit from having added energy efficiency improvements to his or her property when reselling the property, as most of the improvement can change, in a positive way, the value of the property.

 Making information about energy efficiency improvements visible to home buyers and others involved in a home sale transaction will play a crucial role in ensuring that improvements are fairly valued at the time an existing home is sold.
 Growing inventories of existing energy efficient homes create an opportunity for the energy efficiency and real estate industries to collaborate and help home buyers and sellers understand the fair value of these improvements and also, helps establish what premium (if any) markets place on energy efficient existing homes.

-As the system is not quite coordinated and the program implementer and the real estate community are not always acknowledging the energy efficiency improvements, the homeowner must make sure, for the time being, that upon completion of improvements to an existing home, the homeowner should document the improvement (keep documents pertaining to the improvement, under the form of receipt, guarantees, government approved certification, program implementer documentation, etc…).
+As the system is not quite coordinated and the program implementer and the real estate community are not always acknowledging the energy efficiency improvements, the homeowner must make sure (for the time being at least as things may change in the future) that upon completion of improvements to an existing home, the homeowner should document the improvement (keep documents pertaining to the improvement, under the form of receipt, guarantees, government approved certification, program implementer documentation, etc…).
 The contractor and homeowner should prepare and keep a complete, detailed list of the energy efficiency improvements made to the home with their accreditation.
-If you bought energy efficiency appliances or accessories which are considered part of the building, therefore are to be included in the sale of your property, keep your paperwork (for example; appliances with EnergyStar accreditation, energy efficient alarm system, HVAC, air conditioner, etc…)
+If you bought energy efficiency appliances or accessories which are considered part of the building, therefore they are to be included in the sale of your property and will become an asset to the value of your property, in such case the owner should keep the paperwork pertaining to the energy efficient improvement or device (for example; appliances with EnergyStar accreditation, energy efficient alarm system, HVAC, air conditioner, etc…)

-When planning to sell your energy efficiency improved property, do not take for granted that the realtor knows, make sure to inform your realtor and provide him or her with a copy of the list and details and when available, add a copy of the government issued certification for all energy efficiency additions made to the property.
+When planning to sell your energy efficiency improved property, do not take for granted that the realtor knows, make sure to inform your realtor and provide him or her with a copy of the list and details of all improvements and energy efficient devices, when available, add a copy of the government issued certification for all energy efficiency additions made to the property.
 Make sure this information is added to your MLS listing as it may translate in added value to your property.

 Ensure that the data about home energy efficiency improvements are incorporated into the appraisal process whether you are selling or refinancing the property.
 Remember, these improvements could have an impact on the value of your property.